Skip to main content

 Imagerie scientifique

-Charcot's disease (ALS)
+Charcot’s disease or amyotrophic lateral sclerosis (ALS)

 marquage multiplex de lymphocytes dans un échantillon de tumeur cerebrale